From concept to poster in 2 days – join us for a human-computer interaction research jam!

 How do I get up to speed on research methods in HCI if I am not yet experienced?

-There will be an optional crash-course with three 60 minute sessions that will provide the basics of research design, conducting experiments, and data analysis for anyone who is not yet experienced or for anyone who might appreciate a refresh on the basics.
+There will be an optional crash-course with three 60 minute sessions that will provide the basics of research design, conducting experiments, and data analysis for anyone who is not yet experienced or for anyone who might appreciate a refresh.

 Session 1: Experiment Design – The Basics